 Specific responsibilities of a Legal Helpline Volunteer may include:

-Specific responsibilities of a TIDE Intake Volunteer include:
+Specific responsibilities of a Spanish Helpline Volunteer may include:

 3) Detention Project Volunteer